 KHV tests are made by the national laboratory in Jakarta of each variety of the koi which will be exported.

 Depending on their stability and health condition the fish stay in quarantine for about 2 weeks.

 After import we quarantine the koi again and have our own KHV tests here in Germany ...

-We have to say after our one year experience with these koi from the Samudra Koifarm that they have an extremely good immune system!
+We have to say after our two years experience with these koi from the Samudra Koifarm that they have an extremely good immune system!
 We were also unable to detect resistance in bacterial terms.
 If a koi had a slight infection from a damaged scal we usually don't have to treat it, because they have a skill of self-healing that we have almost never seen before.

 In general, very cheerful, healthy and friendly and tame koi, which apparently did not have to make any bad experiences with humans.

 Indonesia is not necessarily the country for KHV, it does not occur there more often or less frequently than in Japan, Europe, USA etc ...
 It is only much more difficult to detect in Indonesia, because usually you have an outbreak of KHV with a watertemperature of 17-24 °C. And that's the problem: In Indonesia the average temperature of the water is 26-28 °C.